isocroft/laravel-sessdata/README.md

 ## Tests (for Devs only)

-  Sorry, no tests setup at the moment (but you can help out...).
+  Sorry, no tests setup at the moment.

 ## License